frive85/first-visualisation-project/README.md

 - **Data preprocessing**: Handling missing values, type conversion, and outlier detection
 - **Feature engineering**: Deriving metrics like engagement ratio, video age, and category trends
-- **Hypothesis testing**: Validating assumptions about video performance and popularity drivers
 - **Visualization**: Using Seaborn and Matplotlib to explore patterns in views, likes, and watch time

 ### 🛠️ Technologies Used